ondina-draia/ondina-draia/README.md

 🔭 I’m specialized in Single-cell data analysis and I'm currently working at the I2MC (INSERM) research institute in Toulouse

-🌎  &nbsp;From Romania :european_castle: &nbsp;living in Toulouse &nbsp:fr:
+🌎  &nbsp;From Romania :european_castle: &nbsp;living in Toulouse :fr:

 ## Contact Me